edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 College is a uniquely rare opportunity to meet people, similar and dissimilar.
 With extremely high probability, you will never again enter a stage of your life where you are surrounded by so many similarly aged people.
 Every day was a new opportunity to learn from them, so I tried to soak up as much as I could.

-To other people who were once in my shoes, I'd urge you to not make the same mistake I did.
+To others who were once in my shoes, I'd urge you to not make the same mistake I did.
 Take a look around and recognize that the world is vaster than you will ever know, and try to glean as much as you can from the people you are surrounded by.
 It can't hurt to try.

 ## games

 > When one door closes another door opens; but we often look so long and so regretfully upon the closed door that we do not see the ones which open for us.
+>
 > -- **Alexander Graham Bell**

 My freshman year I played a lot of games, of all kinds.
 In some ways I regret fooling around and wasting so much time, but in others I'm glad I did.